E314c/Event_Calendar/README.txt

 Make sure you've got your database connection established with mysqli_connect() Then just call the various "create" functions to generate the code on your webpage.

-DUring intial setup of the calendar, the "create_event_calendar" function will require a connection with 'CREATE TABLE' priviledges on the database, but after it has setup the table you can change it to a 'SELECT' only connection
+During intial setup of the calendar, the "create_event_calendar" function will require a connection with 'CREATE TABLE' priviledges on the database, but after it has setup the table you can change it to a 'SELECT' only connection